title

 Map of Viking movements

+Viking expansion (Wikipedia).
 Continue clicking (three times) to enlarge

 The Vikings raided Paris, and they settled in Normandy.
-These were years of good weather and good sailing, and they ventured beyond Western Europe, and beyond England, Scotland and Ireland, as far as Iceland, Greenland and North America.
+These were years of good weather and good sailing, and the Vikings ventured beyond Western Europe, and beyond England, Scotland and Ireland.
+They ventured as far as Iceland, Greenland and North America.
 The Vikings and their animals became Iceland's inhabitants, and between their use of wood and their animals wandering about, all the trees in Iceland would disappear.
-How far the Vikings could spread was limited by their number, and in North America, where they were greatly outnumbered, their settlements failed and they were forced to withdraw to Greenland.

 Magyars

-From the Hungarian Plain fierce Magyar tribesmen terrorized Europe.
+From the Hungarian Plain, fierce Magyar tribesmen terrorized Europe.
 They raided isolated villages and monasteries, and in 899 they routed an Italian army at Brenta in the far northeast of Italy.

 Today, the Institute of Hungarian Studies defends the Magyars.
 László Botos and Susan Tomory write:

+In the life of every nation, there is a period that modern historians judge through the eyes of the present and find actions that by modern standards are unacceptable.
 In Hungarian history such a period was the ninth century.
 The campaigns of the Magyars against the West might possibly be compared only to the campaign of Hannibal.
 However, even Hannibal's campaign does not measure up to the campaigns of Bulcsu Horka, Lehel, Botond and Szabolcs, which were all victorious campaigns except for the Battle of Lechfeld, which took place in the heart of the German territory.

-The West calls these campaigns "wild, robbing campaigns", forgetting that the Magyar "robbing campaigns" were preceded by the robbing campaigns of Charlemagne and Pepin, centuries earlier, who boasted proudly about the amount of treasures that they acquired.
+The West calls these campaigns "wild, robbing campaigns," forgetting that the Magyar "robbing campaigns" were preceded by the robbing campaigns of Charlemagne and Pepin, centuries earlier, who boasted proudly about the amount of treasures that they acquired.

 In 955 the king of Germany, Otto I, devastated the Magyars in battle, the Magyars unable to stand up to frontal assaults from heavy cavalry.
-And the Magyars returned to the Hungarian Plain, where they ruled over Serbs who farmed.
+The Magyars returned to the Hungarian Plain, and there they settled down.
+They ruled over Serb farmers, and they defended themselves against the aggressions of nobles dominating the Holy Roman Empire.

 Feudalism

 The fighting men had the best means of transport on land: horses.
-Saddles with stirrups had arrived from Asia, and with these someone with armor on horseback had more stability and the ability to stand when wielding a sword or lance while carrying a shield.
+Saddles with stirrups had arrived from Asia, and with these someone with armor on horseback had more stability and the ability to stand when wielding a sword or lance and carrying a shield.
 And the horses had iron horseshoes, which allowed them to carry more weight across rough ground.

 The new system of defense was at times effective in chasing away marauders.
 But the little armies were at times also used against hostile neighbors and to settle territorial disputes.
 A new kind of warfare was coming into being, often involving sieges against neighboring lords holding out behind castle walls.

-The vassals were called knights and were always on call for their lord if danger threatened.
-Otherwise they might be hunting on horseback, both as recreation and military exercise.
+Otherwise the knights might be hunting on horseback, both as recreation and military exercise.
 The knights were a new form of aristocrat.
-In this new era of danger, common farmers – called peasants – joined the system by surrendering their land to a local lord for the protection offered by the lord and his knights – similar to what had been done in the Roman Empire at the beginning of its decline.
+In this new era of danger, common farmers joined the system by surrendering their land to a local lord for the protection offered by him and his knights.
+The lords were applying their power to what they saw as their advantage.
+Farmers (peasants) were going from freeholders of land to a subject of the lord.
+The lord benefited from the peasant's harvests and sometimes dictated personal matters such as to whom one could marry.
+A new serfdom was developing.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.